 The generic requirements for the M/ISI/AM apply also to structures and structural components.
 Regulatory documents on M/ISI/AM requirements specific to structures and relevant to LTO exist in some countries.
-A list of relevant documents is given in Table II-1 of Appendix II.
+A list of relevant documents is given in Table IV.1., Section IV.8 of this Appendix.